falkr/ttm4175/pages/iot-devices.md

-# Focus: Exploring an API
+# Reflection: Exploring an API

-In the section above, we show you a couple of functions that you can use to control the Microbit.
+In the section above, we showed you a couple of functions that you can use to control the Microbit.
 Whenever you do programming, exploring an API will be an important part of your work.
-There are several strategies, which you will also mix as you go along.
+There are several strategies to explore an API, which you will also mix as you go along.

 ### Question 1: Which Functions Do I Need?

 First you need to find out which functions there are at all, and how they are called.
+For that, you have several options:

-* Look at a tutorial or read a book, which presents you a couple of functions and how to call with some examples.
+* Look at a tutorial or read a book, which presents you a couple of functions and how to call with some examples, like we did above.
 * Read the code documentation, which sometimes also provides examples and overview explanations.
 * Search on the web.